FAQs for Practitioners

 An Animal Behaviour Technician (ABT) typically works with owners of companion animals such as dogs, cats, rabbits and other small animals, birds, and horses, to provide preventative and or ‘first-aid’ behavioural advice to help address problem behaviours.
 For complex cases, such as those involving but not limited to aggression, stereotypies, fears, and phobias, an ABT would work with a registered Clinical Animal Behaviourist (CAB) or Veterinary Behaviourist (VB).
 In such cases, the ABT’s role is to work with the owner on implementing a behaviour modification and or environmental plan that has been developed by the CAB or VB.
 Consequently, the ABT plays a key role in helping the owner and in improving the animal’s welfare.

-If you are new to the world of Animal Behaviour and Training and are interested in pursuing some qualifications in readiness for this role, then do check out the ABTC recognised courses list.
+If you are new to the world of Animal Behaviour and Training and are interested in pursuing some qualifications in readiness for this role, then do check out the list of ABTC recognised courses.
 However, if you already have practical Behaviour and Training experience and feel you have the necessary Knowledge and Understanding to become a CAB, then do review the list of Practitioner Organisations to see which may be of interest to you when applying for membership and assessment.

 The ABTC believes that practitioners can demonstrate that they are operating at the required level to be competent in the CAB role in a number of ways.
 We also recognise the value of practical experience.
 There are a number of ABTC recognised degree courses which practitioners can take and these cover all the necessary Knowledge and Understanding (KU) that is required for the CAB role, along with having demonstrated their practical skill by meeting all the Performance Criteria via assessment with an ABTC Assessing Organisation.
 However, ABTC also recognise that insisting practitioners have a minimum 2:1 classification for their degree is divisive as it fails to be representative of the broad cultural and socio-economic backgrounds that many behaviourists may have.
 Nor does it reflect that different professions have varied educational and assessment frameworks.
 Our aim is to ensure that ALL practitioners, regardless of their specific paths, meet the comprehensive KU and Performance Criteria set by the ABTC for the role in which they are practicing.
 For practitioners that have not undertaken a recognised ABTC course, then they have the option to be assessed for their KU by ABTC through our Assessment of Prior Experience and Learning (APEL) route, and then, if successful, go on to be assessed for their Performance Criteria by an ABTC Assessing Organisation.